 Salt has been one of the most misunderstood minerals in the human diet.
 You constantly hear that salt leads to high blood pressure, bloating, thick blood and a whole host of other conditions.
-This may be so, but for Action Sports athletes, it is one of the most critical parts of your diet if you are to train and compete at your highest level.
+This may be so, but for Action Sports and Endurance athletes, it is one of the most critical parts of your diet if you are to train and compete at your highest level.
 Before I get into recommendations on just how much salt you need in your diet, lets take a real brief look at how salt gets processed by your body.

 The Role of Salt in the Human Body